The most common types are:

 First of all, however, you should send a Letter Before Action and invite them to offer Undertakings.

-If the employee takes away important clients and you lose business, you may be able to claim losses or even an account of their profits.
+If your employee takes away important clients and you lose business, you may be able to claim losses or even an account of their profits.